ooni/probe-cli/internal/enginenetx/DESIGN.md

 ## Creating TLS Connections

-In [network.go](network.go), `newHTTPSDialerPolicy` configures the dialing policy depending on the arguments passed `NewNetwork`:
+In [network.go](network.go), `newHTTPSDialerPolicy` configures the dialing policy depending on the arguments passed to `NewNetwork`:

 1. if the `proxyURL` argument is not `nil`, we use the `dnsPolicy` alone;